OpenEvalProject/evals/manuscripts/elife-13941/v1/manuscript.md

 ## Abstract

-10.7554/eLife.13941.001 The NuRD complex is a multi-protein transcriptional corepressor that couples histone deacetylase and ATP-dependent chromatin remodelling activities.
+The NuRD complex is a multi-protein transcriptional corepressor that couples histone deacetylase and ATP-dependent chromatin remodelling activities.
 The complex regulates the higher-order structure of chromatin, and has important roles in the regulation of gene expression, DNA damage repair and cell differentiation.
 HDACs 1 and 2 are recruited by the MTA1 corepressor to form the catalytic core of the complex.
 The histone chaperone protein RBBP4, has previously been shown to bind to the carboxy-terminal tail of MTA1.
 We show that MTA1 recruits a second copy of RBBP4.
 The crystal structure reveals an extensive interface between MTA1 and RBBP4.
 An EM structure, supported by SAXS and crosslinking, reveals the architecture of the dimeric HDAC1:MTA1:RBBP4 assembly which forms the core of the NuRD complex.
 We find evidence that in this complex RBBP4 mediates interaction with histone H3 tails, but not histone H4, suggesting a mechanism for recruitment of the NuRD complex to chromatin.
-DOI: http://dx.doi.org/10.7554/eLife.13941.001

 ## Introduction